 I’m also reading Wealth by Virtue by Chad Gordon which breaks down the most important financial concepts and empowers you to be someone who makes informed investments rather than just mindlessly buying financial products.

-Having an emergency fund has been extremely important to me but since I purchased my home almost a year ago, it’s been a struggle.
+Having an emergency fund has been extremly important to me but since I purchased my home almost a year ago, it’s been a struggle.

 Last year I was well on my way towards achieving my emergency fund goal but my savings took a serious nose dive in Q1 when I had to cover some unexpected car expenses like changing my tires and replacing some rusted parts, this should be expected when you drive a 17-year-old car.
 Ugh!